-Despite lacking the colorful graphics of slots or the adrenaline of table poker, video poker is an exceptional casino game that catches the attention of thousands of players.
-It is easy to play, it has straightforward rules, and it is fully transparent in terms of payback.
-At the same time, video poker is challenging and exciting, relying on both chance and skill for its outcome.
-More than a hundred variations could be played online and while some of them are pretty basic, others require complex strategies to be used.
+Despite lacking the colorful graphics of slots or the adrenaline rush of table poker, video poker is an exceptional casino game that attracts thousands of players.
+It is easy to play, features straightforward rules, and offers complete transparency in terms of payback.
+At the same time, video poker is challenging and exciting because its outcome relies on both chance and skill.
+More than a hundred variations can be played online, and while some are fairly basic, others require complex strategies.

-But how to pick the best video poker variation?
-The variety of games, especially online, is almost overwhelming but with a little guidance, both casual and serious, professional players can find the right game for themselves.
+But how do you pick the best video poker variation?
+The variety of games, especially online, can be overwhelming, but with a little guidance, both casual and professional players can find the right game for themselves.

 Factors to Consider when Choosing a Video Poker Game

 Some video poker players prefer standard variations based on Jacks or Better, the most basic version of video poker.
-Others are looking for something more innovative or strategically challenging.
-Most fans of this game, however, know well that they should be focusing on video poker variations that offer solid payouts and good average return percentages.
-These can be used to determine the performance and, more importantly, the profitability of the games in the long term.
+Others seek something more innovative or strategically challenging.
+Most fans of the game, however, know they should focus on video poker variations that deliver solid payouts and high average return percentages.
+These figures help determine both the performance and, more importantly, the long-term profitability of the games.

-However, there are other factors that should be considered as well when choosing a video poker game.
-After all, it is a question of personal preference as much as it is a decision based on objective features such as expected returns.
-That’s why players should first look for an online casino that offers a good selection of games – the choice of video poker software is essential.
-If you start playing a game that is not interesting or visually appealing enough, betting would soon become repetitive and you would be prone to more mistakes.
+However, there are other factors to consider when choosing a video poker game.
+After all, the choice is a matter of personal preference as much as a decision based on objective features such as expected returns.
+Players should first look for an online casino that offers a good selection of games because the software choice is essential.
+If you start playing a game that is not interesting or visually appealing, betting will soon feel repetitive and you will be more prone to mistakes.

 In addition, some players look for variations with bonus payouts, wild cards, or progressive jackpots.
-Setting personal taste aside, there are several objective factors that should be taken into account and these include the simplicity of the game, its expected returns, and its volatility.
+Setting personal taste aside, several objective factors should also be taken into account, including the game’s simplicity, its expected returns, and its volatility.

 Simplicity and Ease of Play

-Compared to other skill-based casino games, video poker has one great advantage – it is really easy to play.
-Those who have played poker would immediately notice that the winning hands here are the same as in classic poker.
-People who are complete novices also find video poker quite easy to grasp, especially after practicing at least a few rounds in demo mode.
+Compared with other skill-based casino games, video poker has one major advantage: it is very easy to play.
+Players familiar with poker will immediately notice that the winning hands are identical to those in classic poker.
+Complete novices also find video poker easy to grasp, especially after practicing a few rounds in demo mode.

-Practically all video poker variations clearly display their rules in a second window, while the winning hands and their respective payouts appear on the main screen.
-So, there is no need to constantly check how the hands are ranked – all the important information is readily available as you play the game.
-Of course, players can choose basic video poker variations or go for games with more intricate rules.
-It is easy to spot games that require a complex strategy to be applied – they usually feature wild cards such as Jokers and wild Twos or they offer additional payouts for specific hands like four Aces, four Tens, etc.
+Nearly all video poker variations clearly display their rules in a secondary window, while the winning hands and their corresponding payouts appear on the main screen.
+Therefore, there is no need to constantly check hand rankings, as all essential information is available as you play.
+Players can choose simple video poker variations or opt for games with more intricate rules.
+It is easy to spot titles that require a complex strategy, as they usually feature wild cards such as Jokers and wild Twos, or they offer additional payouts for specific hands like four Aces or four Tens.

 RTP Percentage

-The other factor that should be considered when choosing a video poker variation is its theoretical return, usually referred to as Return to Player or RTP.
-It is expressed as a percentage and shows what percentage of the bets in a particular game will be returned to players (in the form of winnings).
-Unlike some casino games where we do not have access to the odds and return percentages, video poker is completely transparent – knowing the payouts and the odds for each hand, we can calculate the RTP ourselves.
-Software developers, however, publish the return the percentages for all video poker variations.
+Another key factor to consider when choosing a video poker variation is its theoretical return, commonly referred to as Return to Player (RTP).
+RTP is expressed as a percentage and indicates what portion of all bets will be returned to players in the form of winnings.
+Unlike some casino games for which the odds and return percentages are hidden, video poker is completely transparent.
+By knowing the payouts and the odds for each hand, we can calculate RTP ourselves.
+Software developers also publish the return percentages for all video poker variations.

-What’s great about this game is that the average RTP is above 99%, which means that players are expected to lose less than 1% of their bankrolls over time.
-Some variations of the game offer RTP of more than 100%, which is quite rare but it shows that rather than the casino, players have the advantage.
-Video poker fans should look for the variations with the highest RTP percentages and in most online casinos, this is the classic Jacks or Better, which has a return of 99.54%.
-Even though these percentages are only theoretical and the real-life outcome could be quite different, the RTP is a great tool to determine how profitable a game is over the long-term.
+The great thing about video poker is that the average RTP is above 99%, meaning players are expected to lose less than 1% of their bankroll over time.
+Some variations offer an RTP higher than 100%, which is rare but shows that, in theory, players can gain an edge over the casino.
+Video poker fans should look for the versions with the highest RTP, and in most online casinos the classic Jacks or Better, with a return of 99.54%, tops the list.
+Although these percentages are theoretical and real-life results may differ, RTP is still a valuable tool for estimating a game’s long-term profitability.

 Volatility

-Choosing between low and high-volatility variations of video poker would depend on what players want from the game.
-If they are looking for sustainable wins with a small original bankroll, they should try low-volatility games.
-If they are willing to play a high-risk game for the chance of winning big in a short period of time, a highly volatile variation would be a better choice for them.
-Of course, they are just as likely to lose their entire bankroll with such a game.
+Choosing between low- and high-volatility video poker variations depends on what players want from the game.
+Those seeking consistent wins with a modest bankroll should stick to low-volatility titles.
+Players who are comfortable with higher risk in exchange for a chance at a big win in a short time should opt for highly volatile versions.
+Of course, they are just as likely to lose their entire bankroll when playing such games.

 Full-Pay Video Poker

-Most video poker variations probably look identical to novices but each game usually has a slightly changed paytable.
-At the same time, the odds for forming each winning hand remain the same so even small changes to the payouts would have a significant impact on the house edge and the RTP percentage.
+Most video poker variations may look identical to novices, yet each game usually has a slightly different paytable.
+Because the odds of forming each winning hand remain the same, even small changes to the payouts can have a significant impact on the house edge and the RTP percentage.

 9/6 Variations

-We can usually tell whether a game is a full-pay video poker variation or not by looking at how much it pays for Full House and Flush.
-These are the fourth and fifth-best paying hands in the classic version of video poker, offering 9 to 1 and 6 to 1 payouts.
-This is where the 9/6 comes from and it shows players that this particular game would have a great RTP.
-The standard 9/6 Jacks or Better has a return of 99.54%, for instance.
+We can usually determine whether a game is a full-pay video poker variation by checking how much it pays for a Full House and a Flush.
+These are the fourth- and fifth-best paying hands in classic video poker, offering 9-to-1 and 6-to-1 payouts respectively.
+The 9/6 label comes from these payouts and signals that the game should have a strong RTP.
+The standard 9/6 Jacks or Better, for example, has a return of 99.54%.

 Low-Pay Video Poker Games

-Many of the video poker games available in land-based and online casinos are low-paying variations, offering less than 9/6 games.
-Sometimes, even a difference of 1 coin in the payout leads to a noticeable change in the RTP rate.
+Many video poker games available in land-based and online casinos are low-pay variations, offering less favorable payouts than 9/6 games.
+Sometimes even a one-coin difference in a payout can lead to a noticeable change in the RTP.

 - 9/6 Jacks or Better = 99.54%